rupc/sosp2017/README.md

 ## 분야
  - kernels
     - NEVE: Nested Virtualization Extensions for ARM
     - My VM is Lighter (and Safer) than your Container
     - Multiprogramming a 64kB Computer Safely and Efficiently
  - storage systems
- - privacy and security
+ - privacy and security (miguel castro)
     - WatchIT: Who Watches Your IT Guy?
     - The Efficient Server Audit Problem, Deduplicated Re-execution, and the Web
     - Secure Page Fusion with VUsion
  - understanding and fixing bugs